From Jonah Chapters 1-4.

 God gave Jonah clear instructions to go Nineveh and ask them to repent so that their city would not be destroyed.
-The prophet knew what he was told but did not feel like obeying and why?
-The reason being his obedience in past times had not yielded much (more on that ahead).
+The prophet knew what he was told but did not obey and why?
+The reason was his obedience in past times had not yielded much (more on that ahead).
 However he exercised his freewill to say no to God.
-He went to Joppa and found a ship going to Tarshish, paid the fare and was soon on a cruise away from the ‘difficult’ demands of his God.
+He went to Joppa and found a ship going to Tarshish, he paid the fare and was soon on a cruise away from the difficult demands of his God.

-I know all of us can relate to this, there are times when doing what God says seems difficult and unfruitful so we pay our fare and head to our very own “Tarshish”.
+I know all of us can relate to this, there are times when doing what God says seems hard and unfruitful so we pay our fare and head to our very own Tarshish.
 In the meantime God looks on and lets us have our way.

-I hope someone said Amen because it is a good thing God will never leave us, more especially when we disobey him.
-Jonah was really enjoying his cruise, so much so that he was fast asleep during a great storm that had suddenly hit the sea.
+I hope someone whispered “Amen” because it is a good thing God will never leave us, more especially when we disobey him.
+Jonah was enjoying his cruise, so much so that he was fast asleep during a great storm that had suddenly hit the sea.

 Jonah was rudely awaken from his holiday cruise!

-So the captain came and said to him, “What do you mean, you sleeper?
+The captain came and said to him, “What do you mean, you sleeper?
 Arise, call out to your god!
-Perhaps he will give a thought to us, that we may not perish.”
+Perhaps he will give a thought to us that we may not perish.”

 The lesson here is that the wrong path is the wrong path, and ultimately leads to trouble.
-The trouble may come as a way of God’s correction or a consequence of the actions that we took in our disobedience.
-Not all our mistakes will lead to terrible situations (God’s grace is available) but continually saying no to God will result in unwanted situations.
+That trouble may come by way of God’s correction or a consequence of the decisions we took in our disobedience.
+Not all our mistakes will lead to terrible situations (God is gracious) but continually saying no to Him can be dangerous.

 And they said to one another, “Come, let us cast lots, that we may know on whose account this evil has come upon us.”
-So they cast lots, and the lot fell on Jonah.
-(Jonah 1:7)
+So they cast lots, and the lot fell to Jonah (Jonah 1:7).

-After the lot fell to Jonah they said to him, “Tell us on whose account this evil has come upon us.
+After the lot fell to Jonah the sailors said, “Tell us on whose account this evil has come upon us.
 What is your occupation?
 And where do you come from?
 What is your country?
 And of what people are you?”
-And he told them “I am a Hebrew, and I fear the LORD, the God of heaven, who made the sea and the dry land.”
-(Jonah 1:8-9)
+And he told them “I am a Hebrew, and I fear the Lord, the God of heaven, who made the sea and the dry land” (Jonah 1:8-9).

-On a serious note though, the men were fearful when he told them about his God.
-They asked him why he had to disobey Him and put their lives in danger.
-Meanwhile the sea got more violent and the men asked Jonah what they could do so that his God would stop the storm.
+The men were frightened when he explained.
+They asked him why he had to disobey God and put their lives in danger.
+Meanwhile the sea got more violent and the mariners asked Jonah what they could do to stop the storm.